Tamoxifen: Contraindications

 Tamoxifen has a number of contraindications, including known hypersensitivity to tamoxifen or other ingredients, individuals taking concomitant coumarin-type anticoagulant therapy, and women with a history of venous thromboembolism (deep vein thrombosis or pulmonary embolism).

 Side effects

 A report in September 2009 from Health and Human Services' Agency for Healthcare Research and Quality suggests that tamoxifen, raloxifene, and tibolone used to treat breast cancer significantly reduce invasive breast cancer in midlife and older women, but also increase the risk of adverse side effects.

 Endometrial cancer

 Tamoxifen is a selective estrogen receptor modulator (SERM).
 Even though it is an antagonist in breast tissue it acts as partial agonist on the endometrium and has been linked to endometrial cancer in some women.
 Therefore, endometrial changes, including cancer, are among tamoxifen's side effects.
 With time, risk of endometrial cancer may be doubled to quadrupled, which is a reason tamoxifen is typically only used for five years.
+Research suggests that tamoxifen may activate PI3K signaling in uterine tissue as a non-genetic driver event, which could contribute to uterine carcinogenesis.

 The American Cancer Society lists tamoxifen as a known carcinogen, stating that it increases the risk of some types of uterine cancer while lowering the risk of breast cancer recurrence.